FontManager

 from mpos import FontManager

-# Get a built-in Montserrat font at 16px, with emoji support (default)
+# Get a built-in Montserrat font at 16px (emoji disabled by default)

 font = FontManager.getFont(size=16, family="Montserrat")

-# Get the same font without emoji (e.g. for glyph enumeration)
+# Get the same font with emoji support

 # Load a TrueType font from a file